eCubed/DevNotes/mysql-local-instance.md

 We will need to go to [Download MySQL Installer](https://dev.mysql.com/downloads/installer/) to download MySQL.
 There are two options.
 It is sufficient to choose the smaller version, the "web-community" .msi file.
 Download and install.

+Warning: Only the installer will be installed when we run that downloaded program.
+Once that's installed, we will need to run it so that we can choose to install MySQL Server!
+When prompted, select the option `Standalone MySQL Server / Classing MySQL Replication`.
+Choose the defaults in the subsequent dialogs.

+Root Password: The installer will ask for a root password, and we can specify it at that point.
+We will need to remember the user name root and the password we just entered because we will need to use them to later connect to MySQL from Workbench.

 # Connecting to the Local MySQL Instance from Workbench

-We will nedd to add a MySQL connection using the Workbench UI.
+We will nedd to add a MySQL connection in the Workbench UI.
 There are only a few options we'll need to set:

 Hostname will be 'localhost', and the port will be 3306.

-The username will be whatever username we want to use, and it will be up to us to decide whether we want to store the password in the [local machine] vault.
+For the first time logging into MySQL, we will need to specify root as the user name and the password will be the one we specified during installation.
+When we get into MySQL, we can add a user account whose credentials we would use in a connection string later.
+We will need to give that account all of the roles so that we can connect to the database with a connection string from a native app later.

 # Connecting to a Local MySQL Instance Database/Schema from an App